 About

 When I was at Art College – foundation at Maidstone and then a degree at Norwich School of Art – I explored screen printing then and fell in love with the process as a way to tell stories.
 What excited me most was the traditional techniques of hand printing on fabric, the textures you can create and the happy accidents that come along the way.
-When I returned to screen printing after a career in graphic design I retrained in textiles and began creating limited edition designs which has now grown into my shop.
+I returned to screen printing after a career in graphic design and began creating limited edition designs.

 To me the technique and process is really important – almost as important as the design itself.
 I’m not so interested in mass production or losing the direct connection with what I make.
-I see it as more of a fine art approach to textile design, I love that every one of my designs is unique.
-No two Troubadour lampshades or Mangrove cushions are ever the same.
-The same goes for all my work.
-Only a few things I have printed externally.
-And I use only a few permanent screens that I make myself, I still prefer the direct connection I get when cutting paper stencils by hand, placing motifs and making design decisions, on a day to day and minute to minute basis.
+I love that every one of my designs vary from one to another as I use only a few permanent screens, I still prefer the direct connection I get when cutting paper stencils by hand, placing motifs and making design decisions, on a day to day and minute to minute basis.

 Traditional, hand printing techniques connects my work with a long history of UK crafts people.
-And I’m proud to say that I also only use environmentally friendly materials – the inks I use are soil association approved, the paper I use for stencils is a recycled stock and the materials are UK sourced to reduce the carbon footprint.
-Wherever I can I find ways to reduce waste.
-Even my studio is home-made, hand-made and bespoke.
+I use only environmentally friendly materials – the inks I use are soil association approved, the paper I use for stencils is a recycled stock and the materials are UK sourced to reduce the carbon footprint.
+I make the lampshades in house and all other pieces are sewn professionally in London and Surrey.

 Follow me on Instagram for my latest work and updates as new designs develop.
 For offers, special events and news about sales, sign up for my newsletter